• Home

 Publications

-• "The Aptic View of Moral Worth", provisionally forthcoming in Oxford Studies in Normative Ethics
+• "The Aptic View of Moral Worth", provisionally forthcoming in Oxford Studies in Normative Ethics (draft available upon request)

 In Progress (drafts available upon request)